mikeswhitney33/recipe-manager/README.md

 # Recipe Manager

 This is a simple web app for managing a recipe database.
-The server is build using php so to run a local copy just use the following command:
+The server is build using php so to run a local copy just use the following command in the public_html directory:
 ```
 php -S <host>:<port>
 ```